Package 'gfwr'

 Details

-The get_last_report() function will tell you if the APIs are still processing your request and will download the results if the request has finished successfully.
-You will receive an error message if the request finished but resulted in an error or if it's been >30 minutes since the last report was generated using get_raster().
+The gfw_last_report() function will tell you if the APIs are still processing your request and will download the results if the request has finished successfully.
+You will receive an error message if the request finished but resulted in an error or if it's been >30 minutes since the last report was generated using gfw_ais_fishing_hours().

 For more information, see the https://globalfishingwatch.org/our-apis/documentation#get-last-report-generated.